saltukalakus/idiomatic-rust-snippets/src/patterns/creational/singleton.md

 The Singleton pattern ensures that a class has only one instance and provides a global point of access to it.
 This is useful when exactly one object is needed to coordinate actions across the system.

+Here is an example of the Singleton Design Pattern:

 ```rust
 use std::sync::{Arc, Mutex};
 use std::thread;